aristeia/aristeia.github.io/resume/resume.md

     *President and Project Organizer*, August 2013 - May 2016

-    -   I've participated in this club through several projects since the beginning of freshman year, and have served as its project organizer and president for the past year.
+    -   I've participated in this club through work on several projects, and have served as its project organizer and president for the past year.
-    -   We've hosted several hackathons, including the [ACM's intercollegiate programming competition](http://mathcs.pugetsound.edu/acm-icpc/).
+    -   We've hosted several hackathons, including the [ACM's intercollegiate programming competition](http://mathcs.pugetsound.edu/acm-icpc/) several times.
-    -   We've worked on a Rover project this past year, automating the driving of an RC car using Arduino ultrasonic sensors.
+    -   We've worked on a Rover project since August of 2015, automating the driving of an RC car using Arduino ultrasonic sensors.
-    -   From last summer, we built a native IOS/Android/web app Eventi [(view the web app here)](http://eventi.pugetsound.edu/), a method of viewing campus event posters from a mobile device as well as posting event information for our campus community.
+    -   From the summer of 2015, we built a native IOS/Android/web app Eventi [(view the web app here)](http://eventi.pugetsound.edu/), a method of viewing campus event posters from a mobile device as well as posting event information for our campus community.
 I focused on the Ruby-on-Rails backend, dealing with its API and database.
     -   We've also constructed a pseudo-supercomputer, which can successfully run threaded programs in parallel, out of several raspberry pi computers.

 *   **[KUPS 90.1FM](http://www.kups.net/)** (University of Puget Sound)